-Plants absorb nutrients from the soil or potting medium.
-Most plants arrive from the greenhouse with some fertilizer mixed in already, be it slow release granules, or organic medium in the potting mix.
+Plants absorb their nutrients from the soil or potting medium they grow in.
+Most plants arrive from the greenhouse with some fertilizer mixed in already, be it slow release granules, or organic medium in the potting mix, such as compost.
 As the plant grows, these nutrients are absorbed and depleted, and require replenishing.

 Most fertilizers have an N-P-K ratio written as a number on their label.
 This is the ratio of Nitrogen-Phosphorous-Potassium, each element aiding plant health in a specific way:

 - N = Nitrogen, the main building block for Chlorophyll which produces energy for plants.
 A high ratio of Nitrogen supports strong overall plant growth.